 Studying this course embeds intercultural awareness as a basic stance and intercultural co-operation as its fundamental practice.

 The course is structured in three sections.
 Units 1, 2 and 3 challenge you to initiate discoveries for yourself, deconstruct existing interpretation and explore ethics from applied perspectives.
-Units 4 to 8 focus on reflection and reflective encounters that support engagement with transcultural educational platforms, such as the Shared Campus.
+Units 4 to 8 focus on reflection and reflective encounters that support engagement with transcultural themes.
 Unit 7 and 8 prioritise processes and strategies for both making and impact.

 Unit 1: Curiosity and Place